An Interview with a One Hit Wonder of the 1990s

 Videos by VICE

-VICE: Many people are still struggling to grasp the meaning of the lyrics in “Your Woman”.
+Many people are still struggling to grasp the meaning of the lyrics in ‘Your Woman’.
 Some people argue that you are telling the story from the perspective of a gay man who is in love with a straight man, while there is also the theory that it is written from the perspective of a woman.
 Which is it?

 It tells the story of the general hypocrisy that exists when love and passion get mixed up with intellectuality and ideologies.